Disney Channel (Latin America): History

+On August 6, 2025, the channel rebranded its logo, typography and graphic identity with the new graphical branding Reflections designed by MAKinÉ Studios and Claus Studios, six months after the US version.
+The new brand opts for a modern and minimalist design similar to the graphical branding Signature Strokes used on Disney Channel EMEA, with a gradient color palette of blue and pink/purple.
+In addition, the on-screen logo it became a large size again, and the new logo removes the Mickey Mouse ears from the letter I.

 Feeds

-Disney Channel has three different feeds for each region, which are called North, Center and South; these are broadcast in high definition natively simultaneously with the standard resolution signal.
+Disney Channel has two different feeds for each region, which are called North and Pan-Regional; these are broadcast in high definition natively simultaneously with the standard resolution signal.

 Until July 2014, the North, Center and HD feeds received the locution of the Mexican voice actors Noé Velásquez and Pedro de la Llata (until 2014), with a neutral accent, while the South feed received the narration of the Argentine Leandro Dugatkin with a River Plate accent.
 After the rebrand package that occurred on July 28, 2014, all the feeds receive the locution of Noé Velázquez and Lion Ollivier.
-After the premiere of new graphics on October 30, 2020, all the feeds receive the locution of Emilio Treviño..
+After the premiere of new graphics on October 30, 2020, all the feeds receive the locution of Emilio Treviño and Natalia Rosminati.